Conflict of interest examples

 Admissions Recruitment Contract negotiation |

+No member of the University should offer paid services to student applicants.
 Staff involved in admissions, recruitment or contract negotiation should neither deal with, nor make decisions about, applicants or other parties in negotiations that are known to them.
-For example, a member of staff would not participate in the appointment, hiring, promotion, supervision or evaluation of a person with whom they have a close personal relationship.
+Where it is not practical to be entirely removed from a process, advice should be taken on how to ensure the conflict is declared and managed transparently.
+For example, a member of staff would not be the sole decision-maker in the appointment, hiring, promotion, supervision or evaluation of a person with whom they have a close personal relationship.
 An academic or a non-academic member of staff who is on the board of governors of a school would not be involved in considering a student from that school for an undergraduate place. |

 Procurement | If a member of staff has a conflict of interest (arising from a personal relationship or an outside appointment) relating to the procurement of goods and services, they cannot be involved in the purchasing decision. |